 The Government have introduced unprecedented support for many sectors, but the sport and physical activity sector is yet to see a huge amount of that.
 It will need further support if it is to continue to provide invaluable help to our communities.
 I urge the Government to introduce a sports recovery fund and to invest in the community sports and physical activity that we all enjoy.
 I also call on them to extend the reduction in VAT that has been applied to the culture and hospitality sectors to the sport and physical activities sectors as well.

-Our professional clubs are also at risk, and I know Ministers have had conversations about the football league.
-I have raised Mansfield Town with the Prime Minister in the Chamber.
-I am grateful for the attention on that, but countless other sports rely on ticket sales for their income and to remain viable.
+Our professional clubs are also at risk, and I know Ministers have had conversations about the football league, and I have raised Mansfield Town with the Prime Minister in the Chamber.
+I am grateful for the attention paid to that, but countless other sports rely on ticket sales for their income and to remain viable.
 Almost 175,000 people have signed a petition to get fans back into stadiums, and that is a hugely important thing.
-These clubs are not just about sport; they are pillars of our community, and through outreach programmes such as “Football in the Community”-type schemes they pervade education as well as tackling isolation and other vital challenges.
+These clubs are not just about sport; they are pillars of our community, and through outreach programmes and schemes such as “Football in the Community” they purvey education as well as tackling isolation and other vital challenges.

 I will end by emphasising the importance of the sector.
 As well as improving the physical health of communities such as mine, it is invaluable for our mental wellbeing, and I hope the Government will step in and protect these vital community and grassroots sports facilities.